 EBMUD completed an Environmental Impact Report (EIR) to assess the impacts of the project and identify mitigation measures.
 The Draft and Final EIR are available below.
 Each pipeline segment is noted below.
 You can click to see a map with the alignment for each preferred pipeline route.

 The Final EIR was certified on December 10, 2013.
 Construction to install a large valve on Bancroft Way was completed in January 2018.
-Berkeley project work to install the 48" transmission pipe along Ellsworth Street will begin in spring 2019.
+Berkeley project work to install 48" transmission pipe along Ellsworth Street will begin in early 2021 with preliminary work to begin in summer 2019.

 The DRAFT EIR Volumes 1 and 2 and the Response to Comments are all part of the final EIR.